-In sync with my promise of bridging the (despised) gap between man and canine of late, here we’ll explore the origin of the phrase, ‘a dog is a man’s best friend’…
+In sync with this dog’s promise of bridging the (despised) gap between man and canine, here we’ll explore the origin of the phrase, ‘a dog is a man’s best friend’…

-Calling me a self glorifying dog already?
-Wait, I didn’t came up with this phrase…in fact neither my granddaddy dogs propounded this doctrine either…it was a gentleman from your species who is attributed for coining this immortal phrase.
-Here in this post, I unearth the relics from the Dog archives and present before you the wonderful tale of Mr. Vest…perhaps the best spokesperson that our muted breed ever had!
+Calling me a self-glorifying dog already?
+Wait, I didn’t come up with this phrase…in fact neither my granddaddy dogs propounded this doctrine either…it was a gentleman from your species who is attributed for coining this immortal phrase.
+Here in this post, I unearth the relics from the Dog archives and present before you the wonderful tale of Mr Vest…perhaps the best spokesperson that our muted breed ever had!

 How dogs became man’s best friend?